 This recipe is pretty forgiving.
 I made the peanut butter mixture one night.
 Formed them another night.
 And dipped them in chocolate another night.
 The only thing I've found is they need to be kept in the fridge - and this is true even in Boston in the winter (I can't imagine how these will do in Hawaii).
 And by substituting margarine for the butter and being sure to use semi-sweet chocolate and not milk chocolate, my friend who is allergic to dairy is able to enjoy them too.

-This is definitely a recipe worth trying, everyone will love you for it, and if someone like me who fails in the homemade dessert treats department can do it, so can you.
+These are great any time of the year, not just Christmas.
+It is definitely a recipe worth trying, everyone will love you for it, and if someone like me who fails in the homemade dessert treats department can do it, so can you.